 Luke 5:12, NLT

-“The power of the Church is not a parade of flawless people, but of a flawless Christ who embraces our flaws.
-The Church is not made up of whole people, rather of the broken people who find wholeness in a Christ who was broken for us.”
+“The Church is not made up of whole people, rather of the broken people who find wholeness in a Christ who was broken for us.”